-Tesla settles suit, will open stores in Michigan
+Tesla can sell vehicles in Michigan under legal settlement

 Thousands of Teslas are on the roads in Michigan but must be sold and serviced out of nearby Ohio or another state.

-The person says that under the deal the Teslas will have to be titled in another state or Canada and then transferred to Michigan.
+The person says that under the deal the Teslas will have to be titled in another state and then transferred to Michigan.

 Under the agreement, Tesla will sell and service the vehicles under a subsidiary, the person said.